-Fast-track approval of medical devices during COVID-19 outbreak
+How to get fast-track approval of medical devices during COVID-19.

 Personal Protective Equipment (PPE)

-If you manufacture other medical devices such as surgical (medical) face masks, examination or surgical gloves, send your application directly to MHRA.
-You don’t need DHSC approval first.
+If you manufacture other medical devices such as surgical (medical) face masks, examination or surgical gloves, apply directly to the MHRA.

 Send your application to email@example.com.